Ford Territory (China): GCC

 The Territory was launched in the GCC market in the Middle East on 28 October 2022, with three trim levels: Ambiente, Trend and Titanium.
 All variants are powered by a 1.8-litre EcoBoost turbocharged petrol engine.

-The facelifted model launched on 25 June 2025 with updated styling including all-LED headlights and a new grille, retaining the 1.8 L engine.
+The facelifted Territory launched on 25 June 2025 with updated styling including all-LED headlights and a new grille, retaining the 1.8 L engine.
 A hybrid variant is expected later in 2025.

 Mexico

 The Territory was launched in Mexico on 5 October 2022, with three trim levels: Ambiente, Trend, and Titanium.
 All variants are powered by a 1.8-litre EcoBoost turbocharged petrol engine.

 The facelifted Territory was launched in Mexico on 6 October 2025, with two trim levels: Trend and Titanium.
-Both varaints are powered by a 1.5-litre Miller cycle turbocharged petrol engine with a power-split hybrid system paired with a 2-speed dedicated hybrid transmission (DHT).
+Both variants are powered by a 1.5-litre Miller cycle turbocharged petrol engine with a power-split hybrid system paired with a 2-speed dedicated hybrid transmission (DHT).

 Philippines

 The Territory (second generation model for the Philippines) was launched in the Philippines during the 2023 MIAS event on 13 April 2023, with two trim levels: Titanium and Titanium X. Both variants are powered by a 1.5-litre EcoBoost turbocharged petrol engine.
 The Sport trim was added as the flagship trim in May 2024.

-The facelifted Territory debuted on 8 August 2025, with two trim levels: Trend (replacing the Titanium) and Titanium X. Both variants are powered by a 1.5-litre Miller cycle turbocharged petrol engine with a power-split hybrid system paired with a 2-speed dedicated hybrid transmission (DHT).
+The facelifted Territory was launched in the Philippines on 8 August 2025, with two trim levels: Trend (replacing the Titanium) and Titanium X. Both variants are powered by a 1.5-litre Miller cycle turbocharged petrol engine with a power-split hybrid system paired with a 2-speed dedicated hybrid transmission (DHT).
+The Platinum trim was added as the flagship trim above the Titanium X in August 2026.

 South Africa

 The Territory went on sale in South Africa on 11 March 2024, with three trim levels: Ambiente, Trend and Titanium.
 All variants are powered by a 1.8-litre EcoBoost turbocharged petrol engine.
 It is the first right-hand drive market for the Territory.
 The Dark Edition limited edition model based on the Titanium trim was made available in June 2025.

+The facelifted Territory was launched in South Africa on 21 April 2026, with the same trim levels and engine option from the pre-facelift model.

+Taiwan

+The Territory was launched in Taiwan on 18 November 2025 and sales commenced on 2 December 2025.
+The Territory sold in the Taiwanese market is produced by Ford Lio Ho Motor locally in Taiwan.
+It is available three hybrid trim levels: Territory EcoBoost, Territory Titanium (FHEV) and Territory Titanium, All variants are powered by a 1.5-litre Miller cycle turbocharged petrol engine with a power-split hybrid system paired with a 2-speed dedicated hybrid transmission (DHT).

 Tunisia

-The Territory was launched in Tunisia on 28 August 2025, with two trim levels : Titanium and Titanium X. Both variants are powered by a 1.5-litre EcoBoost turbocharged petrol engine.
+The Territory was launched in Tunisia on 28 August 2025, with two trim levels: Titanium and Titanium X. Both variants are powered by a 1.5-litre EcoBoost turbocharged petrol engine.